 As we get under way with the new year, let’s take a look at five trends from 2018 that product management professionals should be aware of going into 2019.
 Let us know if we missed your favorite trend in the comments section below.

 5. Analytics reveal design trends

 Shutterstock’s 2018 Creative Trends Report analyzed billions of searches for its visual assets to name the top marketing and design trends for 2018.
 Analyzing data on how users leverage products is incredibly valuable in evolving a product to meet users’ needs, but sharing that data back with users adds value and enhances the customer relationship.
 The breakdown of fastest growing trends globally showed how design trends vary by country – potentially useful information when it comes to localizing your product or ecommerce site.
 For instance, vintage design was big in Canada, while Australians showed a preference for design inspired by mathematical curves.
-The report underscores the value of considering a strategy to share usage data with your users so they can benefit from these insights, too.
+The report underscores the value of considering a strategy to share usage intelligence with your users so they can benefit from these insights, too.

 4. Product management rules!

 The product management role continued to be in high demand this year – ranked eighth by LinkedIn in its top ten list of most promising jobs of 2018.
 Job openings grew by 25 percent year over year, according to the post.
 What’s more, as more companies drive digital transformations, demand for the role continues to extend beyond technology companies to include nontraditional spaces like publishing, according to a Digiday post.
 That’s supported by data from this year’s Pragmatic Marketing Product Management and Marketing survey as well, with respondents reporting from industries like financial services and insurance, healthcare and manufacturing.
 The average salary for a product manager grew to $118,710, according to Dice.com.